epfl-theos/koopmans/tests/README.md

 `test_06` PBE convergence on H2O
 `test_07` PBE delta SCF calculation on SO2 using a cavity to stabilise the unbound LUMO `test_08` KI, pKIPZ, and KIPZ on bulk Si
+`test_09` Unfolding and interpolating postprocessing on bulk Si `test_10` KI calculation on bulk Si using DFPT to calculate screening parameters `test_11` KI calculation on ozone using DFPT to calculate screening parameters